huggingface/transformers/examples/multiple-choice/README.md

 Based on the script [run_ner_no_trainer.py](https://github.com/huggingface/transformers/blob/master/examples/multiple-choice/run_swag_no_trainer.py).

-Like `run_swag.py`, this script allows you to fine-tune any of the models on the [hub](https://huggingface.co/models) on (as long as its architecture as a `ForMultipleChoice` version in the library) the SWAG dataset or your own data in a csv or a JSON file.
+Like `run_swag.py`, this script allows you to fine-tune any of the models on the [hub](https://huggingface.co/models) (as long as its architecture as a `ForMultipleChoice` version in the library) on the SWAG dataset or your own data in a csv or a JSON file.
 The main difference is that this script exposes the bare training loop, to allow you to quickly experiment and add any customization you would like.

-It offers less options than the script with `Trainer` (for instance you can easily change the options for the optimizer or the dataloaders directly in the script) but still run in a distributed setup, on TPU and supports mixed precision by the mean of the [🤗 `Accelerate`](https://github.com/huggingface/accelerate) library.
+It offers less options than the script with `Trainer` (but you can easily change the options for the optimizer or the dataloaders directly in the script) but still run in a distributed setup, on TPU and supports mixed precision by the mean of the [🤗 `Accelerate`](https://github.com/huggingface/accelerate) library.
 You can use the script normally after installing it: